-It has determined whether there are indicators of impairment of the group's tangible assets.
-Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cash-generating unit, the viability and expected future performance of that unit.
+The Governing Body has determined whether there are indicators of impairment of the group's tangible assets.
+Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset.

 c) Local Government Pension Scheme